Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Simulated comparisons of blinded and unblinded bias

 We also consider two levels of knowledge regarding the conditional expectation function $\mu$.
 In the first setting, we assume $\mu$ is known to the blinded analyst.
 In the second setting, we assume that the blinded analyst estimates $\mu$ by fitting a lasso regression on an independent dataset of size $n_{\text{train}}=n$ (see Section \ref{subsec:Analysts-with-imperfect}), with a penalty parameter determined from cross-validation \citep{Friedman2010lasso}.

-Figures \ref{fig:simulations-OLS-scaled} \& \ref{fig:simulations-OLS-ratio} display the results of our simulations for $d_{\text{OLS}}$ (results for $d_{\text{IPW}}$ were almost identical; see the supplementary materials).
+Figures \ref{fig:simulations-OLS-scaled} \& \ref{fig:simulations-OLS-ratio} display the results of our simulations.
 Figure \ref{fig:simulations-OLS-scaled} shows the bias for three types of analysts: (1) snooping analysts who observe $\mathbf{Y}$, (2) blinded analysts who know the function $\mu(\mathbf{X},\mathbf{A})$ a priori, and (3) blinded analysts who estimate $\mu(\mathbf{X},\mathbf{A})$ using an independent dataset.
 In the first two settings, bias decreases as $n/p$ increases.
-This is as expected, since each estimate $d(\mathbf{X}_{j},\mathbf{Y})$ approaches zero in large samples.
+This is as expected, since each estimate $d_{\text{OLS},j}(\mathbf{Y})$ approaches zero in large samples.
 The trend is more complex in the third setting however, where larger values of $n/p$ also facilitate learning the function $\mu$.
+Across all settings we considered, changes in $n$ generally produced more dramatic effects than changes in $p$.